I Was in Raqqa

-I Was in Raqqa is a book about Mohamed Fahem, a former member of Islamic State (ISIS), written by Hedi Yahmed.
+I Was in Raqqa is a book about Mohamed Fahem, a former member of the Islamic State (ISIS), written by Hedi Yahmed.

 Fahem is a Tunisian jihadist who joined ISIS in November 2015.

-Fahem describes the experience he and his friends went through in his memoir.

 Fahem spent most of his time in Raqqa, Syria.
 He later returned to his country.
 He refutes the description "Islamic terrorism" and considers the acts of ISIS fighters as non-Islamic.

 The book was a bestseller in Tunisia and Iran.

 Content

 The book tells the story of a young Tunisian boy who joined ISIL in Syria and lived and fought for years between them, eventually escaping in January 2016 and settling in Turkey.

 The author says his motivation for writing this book, is publishing terrorist acts and killing civilians around the world over the past five years is by ISIS.
 He communicates with Mohamed Fahem as one of the fighters fleeing ISIL via Internet and then holds meetings in Turkey on October and November 2016.
 Each session lasts between five and six hours per day.
 Finally, the memoirs were compiled and published in 2017.

 Mohamed Fahem describes his life in this book in detail, he was born in Dortmund, Germany on 23 April 1990, he was in Germany until he was five years old, but his family returns to Nabeul, Tunisia, because of influence of German society.
 In this book, he recalls his childhood and adolescence, describing how he secretly emigrated from Tunisia and joined ISIS through Istanbul and reached to Tell Abyad in Syria.
 He described the relationships between soldiers and the lives of those who joined ISIS and boundaries, marriage and organizational hierarchy, ISIL soldiers, captives and the relationship between them and ultimately tells about the wars he has been involved in.
 The author finally presents the story of his escape from ISIL as the beginning of a new life.